d702e20/evaluation-results/README.md

 - construction (secs)
 - checking (secs)

+Note that memory-measurements are flawed due to limitations with `ru_maxrss`.

 ## Legacy Criterion evaluation
 Using Criterion with input to bench on a case-study (LCGS + one query) while varying worker-threads between 1 and 32.